 This consequence can be used for more serious offenses such as stealing or cheating.
 But it can be an eye-opener for teens who are constantly ungrateful.
 It’s important to find a community service project that your teen is interested in and make sure they understand why they are doing it.

 Making restitution means repairing the damage that was done.
 If your teen stole something, they need to return it and/or pay for what was stolen.
 If they damage something, they need to repair it.
 The same goes for something they borrowed that was lost.

 This is a good consequence because it helps teach them how to take responsibility for their actions.

 A Word About Technology

 It’s important to be aware of the role technology plays in our lives.
-There are positives and negatives to using technology, it can be a negative influence on teens.
+There are positives and negatives to using technology, it can have a negative influence on teens.
 But unfortunately (mostly) necessary in modern society of spread out communities, busier teens and parents, and lack of landlines.